 Premiums for the basic health insurance are determined by the insurance market players.
-Nonetheless, the Dutch government determines the extent of coverage under the basic insurance package and the conditions applicable to the basic insurance package, including enrolment and the maximum discount for group contracts (5% of the gross premium).
+Nonetheless, the Dutch government determines the extent of coverage under the basic insurance package and the conditions applicable to the basic insurance package.

 In addition, the Government determines the contributions from the Dutch Health Insurance Risk Equalisation Fund to insurers.
 The compensation paid through the risk equalisation fund is financed by employers, employees, and the Dutch Government.
 Payments by this fund depend on the risk profile and the portfolio of the health insurance company.
 In combination with the nominal premium, payments from this fund are expected to equalise the claims level for all insurers.